Home / Metros / Brunswick

 Brunswick-St. Simons, GA

-Cost-of-living indicators for Brunswick-St. Simons, GA, compiled from Bureau of Economic Analysis Regional Price Parities (2024 data year).
-Categories include All Items, Goods, Services, and Rents.
+Cost-of-living indicators for Brunswick-St. Simons, GA, from Bureau of Economic Analysis Regional Price Parities — overall, goods, services, and rents vs the U.S. average of 100.

 What the Numbers Mean for Brunswick